 - Spring 2022: Continue research with mentors; attend REGAIN meetings biweekly; summarize research findings for Bass Connections Showcase; incorporate guidance regarding manuscript, book chapter and/or poster preparation

-See earlier related team, REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2020-2021).
+See related teams, REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2022-2023) and REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2020-2021).

 - David Casarett, School of Medicine-Medicine: General Internal Medicine